qosmicro/coming-soon-for-genesis/readme.txt

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Navigate to the 'Upload' area
-3. Select `genesis-coming-soon.zip` from your computer
+3. Select `coming-soon-for-genesis.zip` from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard

 = Using FTP =

-1. Download `genesis-coming-soon.zip`
+1. Download `coming-soon-for-genesis.zip`
-2. Extract the `genesis-coming-soon` directory to your computer
+2. Extract the `coming-soon-for-genesis` directory to your computer
-3. Upload the `genesis-coming-soon` directory to the `/wp-content/plugins/` directory
+3. Upload the `coming-soon-for-genesis` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin's dashboard

 == Frequently Asked Questions ==